 10. Finalize the installation via web browser

 Now you can finish your Joomla installation by opening your favorite web browser and navigate to: http://your_ip_address/joomla

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to install Joomla for you.They are available 24×7 and will take care of your request immediately.
+Of course you don’t have to Install Joomla on CentOS 7 if you use one of our Joomla VPS hosting services, in which case you can simply ask our expert Linux admins to install Joomla on your CentOS 7 server, for you.They are available 24×7 and will take care of your request immediately.